-- 50 communities in the province are dependent on the forest industry
+- 70 communities in the province are dependent on the forest industry.

-- The forest industry sustains 18,000 jobs and contributes $5.3 billion annually as a pillar of Alberta’s economy
+- The forest industry sustains 40,000 jobs and contributes $7 billion annually as a pillar of Alberta’s economy.

 Why is Secure Tenure Important?

-- Encourages environmental stewardship practices that sustain air, water, soil and wildlife values
+- Encourages environmental stewardship practices that protect wildlife, and sustain air, water, and soil quality.

-- Encouraged the forest industry to invest over $5 billion in the province
+- Encourages the forest industry to invest in people and facilities.

-- Helped to develop new products and markets world wide.
+- Helps to develop new products and markets world wide.